Applicant: What We Look For

 What Are The Minimum Requirements for Becoming a Madison Police Officer?

-- A United States citizen and at least 18 years of age at the time of application per City Ordinance Sec.
+- Be at least 18 years of age at the time of application per City Ordinance Sec.
 62.13(4)(d)Stats.

 - High school graduate or possess a G.E.D.
 High School Equivalency Diploma.